 For people without a personality disorder, personality traits are patterns of thinking, reacting, and behaving that remain relatively consistent and stable over time.
-People with a personality disorder display more rigid and maladaptive thinking and reacting behaviors that often disrupt their personal, professional, and social lives.
+People with a personality disorder display more rigid thinking and reacting behaviors that make it hard for them to adapt to a situation.
+These behaviors often disrupt their personal, professional, and social lives.

 What are the most common types of personality disorders?

-Generally, personality disorders are divided into three subtypes (or clusters), and include the following:
+Generally, personality disorders are divided into 3 subtypes (or clusters), and include the following:

 Examples of odd/eccentric (Cluster A) personality disorders

 Paranoid personality disorder.
 People with this disorder are often cold, distant, and unable to form close, interpersonal relationships.
-Often overly, yet unjustifiably, suspicious of their surroundings, persons with paranoid personality disorder generally cannot see their role in conflict situations and often project their feelings of paranoia as anger onto others.
+Often overly, yet unjustifiably, suspicious of their surroundings, people with paranoid personality disorder generally cannot see their role in conflict situations.
+Instead, they often project their feelings of paranoia as anger onto others.

 Schizoid personality disorder.
 People with this disorder are often cold, distant, introverted, and have an intense fear of intimacy and closeness.
-People with schizoid personality disorder are often so absorbed in their own thinking and daydreaming that they exclude themselves from attachment to people and reality.
+People with schizoid personality disorder are absorbed in their own thinking and daydreaming.
+Because of this, they exclude themselves from attachment to people and reality.

 Examples of dramatic/erratic (Cluster B) personality disorders

 Borderline personality disorder.
-People with this disorder present instability in their perceptions of themselves, and have difficulty maintaining stable relationships.
-Moods may also be inconsistent, but never neutral - their sense of reality is always seen in "black and white."
-People with borderline personality disorder often feel as though they lacked a certain level of nurturing while growing up and, as a result, incessantly seek a higher level of caretaking from others as adults.
+People with this disorder are not stable in their perceptions of themselves, and have difficulty keeping stable relationships.
+Moods may also be inconsistent, but never neutral.
+Their sense of reality is always seen in "black and white."
+People with borderline personality disorder often feel as though they lacked a certain level of nurturing while growing up.
+As a result, they constantly seek a higher level of caretaking from others as adults.
 This may be achieved through manipulation of others, leaving them often feeling empty, angry, and abandoned, which may lead to desperate and impulsive behavior.

 Antisocial personality disorder.
-People with this disorder characteristically disregard the feelings, property, authority, and respect of others, for their own personal gain.
-This may include violent or aggressive acts involving or targeting other individuals, without a sense of remorse or guilt for any of their destructive actions.
+People with this disorder characteristically disregard the feelings, property, authority, and respect of others for their own personal gain.
+This may include violent or aggressive acts involving or targeting other individuals, without a sense of regret or guilt for any of their destructive actions.

 Narcissistic personality disorder.
-People with this disorder present severely overly-inflated feelings of self-worth, grandiosity, and superiority over others.
-People with narcissistic personality disorder often exploit others who fail to admire them, and are overly sensitive to criticism, judgment, and defeat.
+People with this disorder present severely overly-inflated feelings of self-worth, grandness, and superiority over others.
+People with narcissistic personality disorder often exploit others who fail to admire them.
+They are overly sensitive to criticism, judgment, and defeat.

 Histrionic personality disorder.
-People with this disorder are overly conscious of their appearance, are constantly seeking attention, and often behave dramatically in situations that do not warrant this type of reaction.
+People with this disorder are overly conscious of their appearance and are constantly seeking attention.
+They also often behave dramatically in situations that do not warrant this type of reaction.
 The emotional expressions of people with histrionic personality disorder are often judged as superficial and exaggerated.

 Examples of anxious/inhibited (Cluster C) personality disorders

 Dependent personality disorder.
 People with this disorder rely heavily on others for validation and fulfillment of basic needs.
-Often unable to properly care for themselves, people with dependent personality disorder lack self confidence and security, and are deficient in making decisions.
+They are often unable to properly care for themselves.
+People with dependent personality disorder lack self-confidence and security, and have a hard time making decisions.

 Avoidant personality disorder.
-People with this disorder are hypersensitive to rejection and thus, avoid situations with any potential for conflict.
-This reaction is fear-driven, however, persons with avoidant personality disorder become disturbed by their own social isolation, withdrawal, and inability to form close, interpersonal relationships.
+People with this disorder are hypersensitive to rejection.
+Because of this, they avoid situations with any possible conflict.
+This reaction is fear-driven.
+People with avoidant personality disorder become disturbed by their own social isolation, withdrawal, and inability to form close, interpersonal relationships.

 Obsessive-compulsive personality disorder.
-People with this disorder are inflexible to change and bothered by a disrupted routine due to their obsession for order, thus, they experience anxiety and have trouble completing tasks and making decisions.
-People with obsessive-compulsive personality disorder often become uncomfortable in situations that are beyond their control and have difficulty maintaining positive, healthy interpersonal relationships as a result.
+People with this disorder are inflexible to change.
+They are bothered by a disrupted routine due to their obsession for order.
+They experience anxiety and have trouble completing tasks and making decisions.
+People with obsessive-compulsive personality disorder often become uncomfortable in situations that are beyond their control.
+They have difficulty maintaining positive, healthy interpersonal relationships as a result.